 If your cat doesn’t drink enough water I understand the frustration.
-You can’t to force your cat to drink water from a water bowl and the risk of your cat getting dehydrated can be overwhelming.
-Let’s check the origin of this problem to understand cats a little better.
+You can’t to force your cat to drink water and the risk of your cat getting dehydrated can be overwhelming.
+Let’s go through the origin of this problem to understand cats better.

 When Cats Don’t Drink Very Much It’s Because They Prefer Moving Water